awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ```

 **Example From Unencrypted, Across Regions**
-The following code creates a copy of a snapshot, with the new name `mydbsnapshotcopy`, in the us\-west\-1 region\.
+The following code creates a copy of a snapshot, with the new name `mydbsnapshotcopy`, in the us\-west\-1 Region\.

 ```
 https://rds.us-west-1.amazonaws.com/